daaku/qtpl/readme.md

 - [ ] Add documentation
 - [ ] Monitor test coverage in GitHub actions?
 - [ ] Switch to `write_all` and test for it
-- [ ] Document pattern for passing children to tplfn
 - [ ] Document gotchas around whitespace